Nick Saban: 2008 season

 During his second year as head coach of the Tide, Saban led his team from a sub-par season in 2007 to a perfect 12–0 regular season record.
 Saban finished the regular season undefeated for the first time in his career as a head coach as he led the Crimson Tide to its first undefeated regular season since 1994.
 He appeared on the September 1, 2008, cover of Forbes magazine as "The Most Powerful Coach in Sports."

 His second season as Alabama head coach began with a 34–10 victory over the No. 9 ranked Clemson Tigers in the Chick-fil-A College Kickoff in the Georgia Dome.
 Alabama won the next two games against Tulane and Western Kentucky before entering SEC play.
 In the following game, Alabama had a convincing 49–14 road-win over Arkansas.
-The Tide followed that victory with an impressive 41–30 win over the No. 3 ranked Georgia Bulldogs.
+The Tide followed that victory with a 41–30 win over the No. 3 ranked Georgia Bulldogs.
 After the Georgia game, the Tide won consecutive home games against the Kentucky Wildcats and the Ole Miss Rebels and finished the month of October with a 29–9 victory over the Tennessee Volunteers.
 Following a 35–0 homecoming victory over Arkansas State, the Crimson Tide rose to No. 1 in all major polls in Week 10—following a loss by No. 1 Texas to the Texas Tech Red Raiders.
 It was the first time since the 1980 season that Alabama held the top spot during the regular season.

 The Tide took their No. 1 ranking into Baton Rouge, Louisiana, and came out with a 27–21 overtime victory over LSU.
-With the win, Alabama clinched its first SEC Western Division Championship since 1999 and guaranteed the team a trip to the 2008 SEC Championship Game.
+With the win, Alabama clinched its first SEC Western Division championship since 1999 and guaranteed the team a trip to the 2008 SEC Championship Game.
 The Tide then improved to 11–0 with a win at home over Mississippi State.
 To finish the regular season, Bama defeated in-state rival Auburn, 36–0, the largest margin of victory in the series since 1962.
 It was Alabama's first victory over Auburn since the 2001 season.
-In the SEC Championship Game, Alabama suffered its first defeat in a 31–20 loss to the SEC Eastern Division Champion Florida Gators (who later won the 2008 BCS Championship), and closed out the season with a 31–17 loss to Utah in the Sugar Bowl to finish the season at 12–2.
+In the SEC Championship Game, Alabama suffered its first defeat in a 31–20 loss to the SEC Eastern Division champion Florida Gators (who later won the 2008 BCS Championship), and closed out the season with a 31–17 loss to Utah in the Sugar Bowl to finish the season at 12–2.
 For his efforts during the season, Saban received several Coach of the Year awards.